9147/Tictactoe---python/README.md

 # tictactoe
-this is a simple tic-tac-toe game based on python
+this is a simple tic-tac-toe game